Medical Assisting Certificate for High School Students in Medical Assisting (C45400P)

 Medical Assisting Program Data

-- MCC's Medical Assisting Program retention rate for the 2018 admission cohort was 100%.
+- MCC's Medical Assisting Program job placement rate for the 2020 graduate year was 100%.

 Medical Assisting Readmission Requirements